 During the research phase, I conducted secondary research, helped formulate questions for the initial and follow-up surveys, created visualizations for the survey data and also the empathy maps.
 I helped perform competitive analysis and task analysis.
 I came up with one of the three concepts and illustrated a sketch for it.
 For the testing, I formulated questions for the second user-based test and switched between being a notetaker and facilitator/interviewer for different sessions.

 In an exploratory project, it can be disorienting at times to find the right direction to head in.
 If at times it means that we have to pivot, then so be it; as long as our decision is backed up by the research data.
 Additionally, collaborating with a client can be time-consuming.
 We should keep that in mind while scheduling research activities.
 No amount of research can be enough; it’s about choosing the right methods within the constraints that we have and making the most out of them.
 Moreover, designing and testing for a nascent technology such as voice interaction can be hard.

 No one on the team had worked on voice tech before, and the project was exploratory in nature.
 So we examined the current landscape in the industry for voice recognition technologies to gain background information on the space and reviewed Moe’s to understand its brand culture.

 Synthesis of findings - Documented information regarding the evolution of voice interaction, its current state, leaders in the space, and how brands can find their own “voice,” and the things customers love about Moe’s.

 We conducted surveys around three areas - experiences with the Moe’s ecosystem as well as voice interaction technologies and online food ordering in general.
-I formulated most of our research questions following which we devised the survey questions.
-I convinced the team to pilot the survey with fellow researchers and refine it based on their feedback before publishing it.
+We first formulated our research questions following which we devised the survey questions.
+We then piloted the survey with fellow researchers and refined it based on their feedback before publishing it.
 We used Qualtrics for the pilot and final surveys.